anlsergio/weddingbook/README.md

 # Running the application as a Docker container

-## Build image

-In order to run this app as a Docker container, you can just run a docker build command to generate an image for the application and it should be good to go.

-# Running the application as a Docker container

 ## Build the Docker image

 In order to run this app as a Docker container, you may just run a [docker build](https://docs.docker.com/engine/reference/commandline/build/) command to generate an image for the application and it should be good to go.